 Dr. José M. Nieves, Professor of Information Technology

-- Bachelor's in Science degree in Mechanical Engineering, Cornell University
+- Bachelor in Science degree in Mechanical Engineering, Cornell University, 1984

-- Master's in Engineering Administration degree, George Washington University
+- Master in Engineering Administration degree, George Washington University, 1987

-- Doctorate in Philosophy degree in Information Technology, George Mason University
+- Doctorate in Philosophy degree in Information Technology, George Mason University, 1997

 Background and Experience

 Dr. Nieves is a native of Puerto Rico (USA).
 He has extensive public and private sector Information Technology experience.
-He served as a USAF officer for 5 years and several progressive senior technical and management positions with corporations in the Washington DC metropolitan area for over a decade.
+He served as a USAF officer for 5 years and several progressive senior technical and management positions within industry in the Washington DC metropolitan area for over a decade.

 Dr. Nieves has been teaching with the Information Technology department at LFCC since 2001, mostly out of the Fauquier campus.
 He teaches courses in:

 - Information Literacy (ITE 119)